 Being proactive is the best way to approach safety in the workplace.
 Addressing and eliminating hazards before work begins should be a main goal of a company’s safety program.
 Many workers or the management in some companies would rather take a reactive approach with some hazards rather than being proactive and eliminating them upfront.
 This mindset puts everyone on site, and the company as a whole, at risk for an incident or injury.

 Proactive Versus Reactive Example

 An operator is on an excavator in an already tight work area.
 A crew that has a work task next to him decides to park in his work area.
-The crew is not aware of the scope of work for the operator’s task and that is why they did not recognize the hazard of parking there.
+The crew is not aware of the scope of work for the operator’s task, and that is why they did not recognize the hazard of parking there.
 This makes his job even more difficult to complete.
 Instead of the operator asking the crew to move their vehicles to a safer location or contact his supervisor he decides he can probably squeeze by the vehicles to complete his work.
-Ten minutes later he turns his excavator around and in the process hits two of the crew’s vehicles with his counterweight.
+Ten minutes later, he turns his excavator around and in the process, hits two of the crew vehicles with his counterweight.

--Think of an example of a hazard onsite and get example on how to handle it proactively and reactively.
+- Speaker note: Think of an example of a hazard onsite and get examples of how to handle it proactively and reactively.

--Ask the crew what are some proactive steps they are going to take today for the work they are completing that day.
+- Speaker note: Ask the crew what are proactive steps they are going to take today for the work they are completing that day.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!